 So it was perhaps understandable that by the time we rolled up in Goa, both Allan and I were more than ready for an extended spell of beach-related nothingness.
 Luckily, we’d chosen just the place!
-A peaceful, rustic village located on Goa’s southern coastline, Benaulim consisted of little more than a handful of family run guesthouses, a couple of restaurants, one bar-cum nightclub and mile upon mile of peaceful golden sands.
-A world away from the hedonism of North Goa’s infamous party resorts, I knew we’d come to the right place the moment I stepped off the bus and felt the cool sea air on my face. ‘‘Finally!’’ said Allan as a couple of seagulls flapped by overhead.
+Benaulim was a peaceful, rustic village located on Goa’s southern coastline, consisting of little more than a handful of family run guesthouses, a couple of restaurants, one bar/nightclub and mile upon mile of peaceful golden sands.
+It was a world away from the hedonism of North Goa’s infamous party resorts and indeed I knew we’d come to the right place the moment I stepped off the bus and felt the cool sea air on my face. ‘‘Finally!’’ said Allan, as a couple of seagulls flapped by overhead.

 Lodgings were obtained at a pretty little guesthouse called Rosario’s, just a hundred meters from the beach.
-Checking in, we were greeted by Mama Rosario herself, a plump rosy-cheeked woman with a cheerful nature and a booming laugh.
-Speaking little English, Mama’s laugh served as her official language. ‘‘From?’’ ‘‘I’m from England and my friend’s from Scotland’’. ‘‘Ha ha ha ha ha!!!!’’ ‘‘Today where?’’
-“Um… we’re going to the beach again”. ‘‘Ha ha ha ha ha!!!!’’
+We were greeted by Mama Rosario herself, a plump, rosy-cheeked woman with a cheerful nature and a booming laugh.
+Speaking little English, Mama’s laugh served as her official language. ‘‘From?’’ ‘‘I’m from England and my friend’s from Scotland’’. ‘‘Ha ha ha!!!’’ ‘‘Today where?’’
+“Um… we’re going to the beach again”. ‘‘Ha ha ha!!!’’

-Less amusing was Mama’s trio of lanky, bone-idle sons.
-The youngest served as the cook, a boy who actually succeeded in burning a boiled egg!
+Less amusing however was Mama’s trio of lanky, bone-idle sons.
+The youngest served as the house cook, a boy who one morning actually succeeded in burning a boiled egg!
 The second born meanwhile was supposed to be the cleaner, though all this seemed to involve was dragging a filthy wet rag across the lobby once a day.
-But the pick of the bunch had to be the eldest, a sloping dimwit in a Man United shirt who screwed up my laundry.
-It took him twenty-four hours to get my clothes back to me and when he did I was given a pile of shrunken T-shirts, a color-bled sweater and several pairs of underwear that definitely weren’t mine. ‘‘Ha ha ha ha ha!!!!’’ boomed Mama Rosario.
+And then there was the eldest, the pick of the bunch, a sloping dimwit in a Man United shirt who royally screwed up my laundry.
+It took him twenty-four hours to get my clothes back to me and when he did I was given a pile of shrunken T-shirts, a color-bled sweater and several pairs of underwear that weren’t mine. ‘‘Ha ha ha!!!’’ boomed Mama Rosario.

 Thankfully we didn’t have much contact with Team Rosario, instead choosing to spend as much time as we could on the beach.
-A late seaside breakfast consisted of pancakes and a fruit smoothie, after which we’d grab some chairs under an umbrella close to the tide.
+A typical seaside breakfast consisted of banana pancakes and a coconut smoothie, after which we’d grab some chairs under an umbrella close to the sea.
 Days were spent sleeping, swimming, sunbathing and working my way through Donna Tartt’s outstanding novel The Secret History.
 I also became quite the expert at killing an hour or two with a cutting edge contraption known as the CD Walkman.

-Slipping out onto the beach, I briskly retraced my route back to normality and an hour later I was sipping on a vanilla milkshake, relaying the story to an amused Allan. ‘‘Ah yes, Butch is crazy man’’ chipped in The Cashew Kid, who’d been listening intently with a knowing smile. ‘‘He stay in Goa too long, but for me it’s good because this cowboy love the cashew!!!’’
+Slipping out onto the beach, I retraced my route back to normality and an hour later I was sipping on a vanilla milkshake, relaying the story to an amused Allan. ‘‘Ah yes, Butch is crazy man’’ The Cashew Kid chipped in with a knowing smile. ‘‘He stay in Goa too long, but for me it’s good because this cowboy love the cashew!!!’’
 Hauling himself up, The Cashew Kid dusted the sand off his legs and told us he’d see us tomorrow, same time same place.
 His sack swinging back and forth, he made a beeline for a group of distant sunbathers, whistling the tune to Paranoid Android as he went.